twbs/bootstrap/site/content/docs/5.2/getting-started/parcel.md

    npm i --save bootstrap @popperjs/core
    ```

-Now that we have all the necessary dependencies installed and setup, we can get to work creating the project files and importing Bootstrap.
+Now that we have all the necessary dependencies installed, we can get to work creating the project files and importing Bootstrap.

 ## Project structure